-All PACE organizations with Medicare contracts in effect on or before January 1, 2021, and with a minimum of 30 enrollees as of February 2022, were required by CMS to administer the HOS-M in 2022.
+All PACE organizations with Medicare contracts in effect on or before January 1, 2022, and with a minimum of 30 enrollees as of February 1, 2023, were required by CMS to administer the HOS-M in 2023.
 The HOS-M was administered with the support of the following organizations:

-- The National Committee for Quality Assurance (NCQA) assisted CMS with quality oversight for the survey administration and data collection of the HOS-M. - Research Triangle Institute (RTI) International generated the samples for each PACE organization, provided additional survey support in the administration of the HOS-M, calculated ADL distributions for payment adjustments, and developed frailty reports that are posted on the HPMS Risk Adjustment module under the Survey Results for Frailty Adjustment. - DataStat, Inc. is the survey vendor that fielded the HOS-M.
+- The National Committee for Quality Assurance (NCQA) assisted CMS with quality oversight for the survey administration and data collection of the HOS-M. - Research Triangle Institute (RTI) International generated the samples for each PACE organization, provided additional survey support in the administration of the HOS-M, calculated ADL distributions for payment adjustments, and developed frailty reports that are posted on the HPMS Risk Adjustment module under the Survey Results for Frailty Adjustment.

-• Health Services Advisory Group (HSAG) provided data cleaning, data analysis, data distribution, and prepared the 2022 HOS-M Reports that are posted on the HPMS Quality and Performance/HOS module under the HOS-M Feedback Reports.
+- Center for the Study of Services (CSS) and DataStat, Inc. are the survey vendors approved by CMS to field the 2023 HOS-M. - Health Services Advisory Group (HSAG) provided data cleaning, data analysis, data distribution, and prepared the 2023 HOS-M Reports that are posted on the HPMS Quality and Performance/HOS module under the HOS-M Feedback Reports.